BoooC/CNN-Accelerator-Based-on-Eyeriss-v2/README.md

 ## Current Project Status
 ### FPGA Implementation
 - **Open Source Design:**
   This project currently provides an open-source FPGA design.
 The ASIC design, while conceptually similar, involves some architectural differences and will not be open-sourced.
+For example:
+  - The FPGA design does not support the Network-on-Chip (NoC) systolic array, which is implemented in the ASIC design.
+  - The Processing Elements (PEs) in the FPGA design do not support pipelining, unlike in the ASIC design where pipelining is utilized for improved performance.

 - **Top Control for LeNet-5:**
   The current FPGA design includes a top control module tailored specifically for LeNet-5.
 If you wish to infer other models, you will need to modify the top control module or develop a software layer to drive the hardware.
 - **Customization of Array Size:**